prody/ProDy/INSTALL.txt

     $ python setup.py build
     $ python setup.py install

 You may need root access for the last step.
-Following these steps will also install :ref:`nmwiz`, if VMD is installed on your machine.

 If you don't have root access, you can edit :envvar:`PYTHONPATH` system variable to specify the path to this package: